rust-embedded/embedded-hal/README.md

 This crate is guaranteed to compile on stable Rust 1.46 and up.
 It *might* compile with older versions but that may change in any new patch release.

+See [here](docs/msrv.md) for details on how the MSRV may be upgraded.

 ## License